fhiso/sources-and-citations/citation-elements.md

 unrecognised *extension citation elements*, other than at the instruction of the user, but *may* opt not to display them.

-{.ednote ...} Note that the definition of *citation element* limits it to information that might reasonably appear in a citation; thus, most metadata (such as who created the citation and when, or a globally-unique identifier for the citation or its layers) are not properly considered *citation elements* themselves.

-It is anticipated that metadata will be addressed in a future FHISO standard.
-Initial brainstorming on metadata implementation suggests that this document may be edited slightly to support metadata, perhaps by adding an optional identifier or context pointer to each element.
-The exact nature of such an edit, or if it will even be necessary, will depend on that future metadata standard.
-{/}

 A **citation element set** is a collection of *citation elements* that completely encode the information about a *source* that is present in a particular *citation layer*.